esphome/esphome-docs/components/sensor/index.rst

 sensor values before they’re sent to Home Assistant.
 This is for example useful if you want to apply some average over the last few values.

+There are a lot of filters that sensors support.
+You define them by adding a ``filters`` block in the sensor configuration (at the same level as ``platform``; or inside each sensor block for platforms with multiple sensors)

 .. code-block:: yaml

     # Example filters:
     filters:
       - offset: 2.0
       - multiply: 1.2
+      - calibrate_linear:
+          - 0.0 -> 0.0
+          - 40.0 -> 45.0
+          - 100.0 -> 102.5
       - filter_out: 42.0
       - filter_nan:
       - sliding_window_moving_average: